WhatsACloud/Yumyummyyy/README.md

 - 👋 Hi, I’m @Yumyummyyy
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning c++ with SDL2 (and Unreal Engine too)
-- am mediocre in python
+- am mediocre in python && javascript
-- happy to learn more lower level programming languages :D
+- happy to learn more programming
+- I use arch btw

 <!---
 Yumyummyyy/Yumyummyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.